Loa loa filariasis: Epidemiology

 As of 2009, loiasis is endemic to 11 countries, all in western or central Africa, and an estimated 12–13 million people have the disease.
 The highest incidence is seen in Cameroon, Republic of the Congo, Democratic Republic of Congo, Central African Republic, Nigeria, Gabon, and Equatorial Guinea.
-The rates of Loa loa infection are lower but it is still present in and Angola, Benin, Chad and Uganda.
+The rates of Loa loa infection are lower but it is still present in Angola, Benin, Chad, and Uganda.
 The disease was once endemic to the western African countries of Ghana, Guinea, Guinea Bissau, Ivory Coast and Mali but has since disappeared.

 Throughout Loa loa-endemic regions, infection rates vary from 9 to 70 percent of the population.
-Areas at high risk of severe adverse reactions to mass treatment (with Ivermectin) are at present determined by the prevalence in a population of >20% microfilaremia, which has been recently shown in eastern Cameroon (2007 study), for example, among other locales in the region.
+Areas at high risk of severe adverse reactions to mass treatment with ivermectin are at present determined by the prevalence in a population of >20% microfilaremia, which has been recently shown in eastern Cameroon, among other locales in the region.

-Endemicity is closely linked to the habitats of the two known human loiasis vectors, Chrysops dimidiata and C. silicea.
+Endemicity is closely linked to the habitats of the two known human loiasis vectors, Chrysops dimidiata and C. silacea.

 Cases have been reported on occasion in the United States but are restricted to travelers who have returned from endemic regions.

 In the 1990s, the only method of determining Loa loa intensity was with microscopic examination of standardized blood smears, which is not practical in endemic regions.
 Because mass diagnostic methods were not available, complications started to surface once mass ivermectin treatment programs started being carried out for onchocerciasis, another filariasis.
 Ivermectin, a microfilaricidal drug, may be contraindicated in patients who are co-infected with loiasis and have associated high microfilarial loads.
 The theory is that the killing of massive numbers of microfilaria, some of which may be near the ocular and brain region, can lead to encephalopathy.
-Indeed, cases of this have been documented so frequently over the last decade that a term has been given for this set of complication: neurologic serious adverse events (SAEs).
+Cases of this have been documented so frequently over the last decade that a term has been given for this set of complications: neurologic serious adverse events (SAEs).

-Advanced diagnostic methods have been developed since the appearance the SAEs, but more specific diagnostic tests that have been or are currently being development (see: Diagnostics) must to be supported and distributed if adequate loiasis surveillance is to be achieved.
+Advanced diagnostic methods have been developed since the appearance of the SAEs, but more specific diagnostic tests that have been or are currently being developed must be supported and distributed if adequate loiasis surveillance is to be achieved.

 There is much overlap between the endemicity of the two distinct filariases, which complicates mass treatment programs for onchocerciasis and necessitates the development of greater diagnostics for loiasis.